Yanu-desu/Torn-War-Call/README.md

 1. Install Tampermonkey.
 2. Go to the Control Panel.
-3. Add the script from `tampermonkey/torn-war-call-panel.user.js`.
+3. Add the script from [Greasy Fork](https://greasyfork.org/en/scripts/590344-torn-war-call-panel).
 4. Go to Torn and reload.

 ## Development Notes